TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/scoping-win-agent-based.md

                 "id": "ConnectorName",
                 "order": 4,
                 "controlType": "textbox",
-                "displayLabel": "What connector are you using?",
+                "displayLabel": "Which connector are you using?",
                 "required": true
                 },{
 				"id": "problem_description",